caioraphael1/Odin-Strict/README.md

         // context.allocator was used implicitly to allocate `a`.
 }
 ```
-- This behavior is no longer allowed, as only lead to confusing and buggy code.
-This was specially a problem when using custom allocators, but forgetting to initialize an array/map, making the data be allocated without the usage of your custom allocator.
+- This behavior is no longer allowed, as it only leads to confusing and buggy code.
+This was especially a problem when using custom allocators, but forgetting to initialize an array/map, making the data be allocated without the usage of your custom allocator.
 - This now results in a runtime assertion.

 - After